ethereum/consensus-specs/tests/generators/random/README.md

 # Randomized tests

-Randomized tests in the format of `sanity` tests, with randomized operations.
+Randomized tests in the format of `sanity` blocks tests, with randomized operations.

 Information on the format of the tests can be found in the [sanity test formats documentation](../../formats/sanity/README.md).